tywalch/electrodb/README.md

 `collection` | `string` | no | Used when models are joined to a `Service`.
 When two entities share a `collection` on the same `index`, they can be queried with one request to DynamoDB.
 The name of the collection should represent what the query would return as a pseudo `Entity`. (see [Collections](#collections) below for more on this functionality).

 ### Indexes Without Sort Keys
 When using indexes without Sort Keys, that should be expressed as an index *without* an `sk` property at all.
-Indexes without an `sk` cannot have a collection, see (Collections)[[#collections] for more detail.
+Indexes without an `sk` cannot have a collection, see [Collections](#collections) for more detail.

 > Note: It is generally recommended to have Sort Keys when using ElectroDB as they allow for more advanced query opportunities.
-Even if your model doesnt _need_ an additional property to define a unique record, having an `sk` with no facets still opens the door to many more query opportunities like (collections)[#collections].
+Even if your model doesnt _need_ an additional property to define a unique record, having an `sk` with no facets still opens the door to many more query opportunities like [collections](#collections).

 ```javascript
 // ElectroDB interprets as index *not having* an SK.